Auditions

 THE HOST

-audience, and willing to talk to people at breaks during the play.
-There are plenty of
+Exists outside the story, but engages audience with it.
+Must be comfortable working an audience, and willing to talk to people at breaks during the play.
+There are plenty of choices open for this character, so the actor chosen will have the opportunity to make it

 their own.

-Bad Elf on the Shelf and Will the Real Santa Please Show Up?
+Will the Real Santa Please Show Up?

 By Bill Baker